MicrosoftDocs/dynamics365smb-docs/business-central/admin-deploy-excel-addin.md

 }
 ```

 In this scenario, both extensions A and B add a page field named `ShoeSize` to the **Customer Card** page.
 This condition results in a conflict, which leads to a metadata generation failure for the **Customer Card** page.

-To resolve this issue, you need access to the code of at least one of the extensions, and then modify the conflicting page field names to avoid collisions.
+To resolve this, you need access to the code of at least one of the extensions, and then to modify the conflicting page field names to avoid collisions.

 <!--
 ## Deploy the Excel add-in for Business Central online